Deck Refinishing

 12 – These homeowners decided to refinish their Redwood deck using solid-body stains.
 The railing and benches are done in a contrasting color to the decking.

-Deck refinished in a solid body stain
+Deck refinished in a solid body stain.
+Decks by Schmillen in Colorado Springs.

 13 – This covered Redwood deck has been refinished and stained in a Level 3 stain.
 The railing posts and drink cap have also been done in the same stain.

-Redwood deck refinished with solid body stain
+Redwood deck refinished with solid body stain.
+Decks by Schmillen in Colorado Springs.

 14 – When restoring this deck, DBS stained the decking and drink cap in one color of a Level 3 stain, and the railing components and support posts in a different color.